Decline of Buddhism in the Indian subcontinent: Survival of Buddhism in the Indian subcontinent

 Buddhism survived in Gilgit and Baltistan until 13–14th century, perhaps slightly longer in the nearby Swat Valley.
 In Ladakh region, adjacent to Kashmir valley, Tibetan Buddhism survives to this day.
-The historic prevalence and history of Tibetan Buddhism in the above mentioned Northern regions of Jammu and Kashmir is reported in the Rajatarangini of Kalhana written in 1150/1 CE.
+The historic prevalence and history of Tibetan Buddhism in the above-mentioned northern regions of Kashmir is reported in the Rajatarangini of Kalhana written in 1150/1 CE.
 It survived in the Kashmir Valley at least until the introduction of Islam in 1323 by the Ladakhi Rinchana, who as King of Kashmir converted to Islam, and even beyond, into the 15th century, when King Zain ul Abidin (1419–1470) had a Buddhist minister.

 In Tamil Nadu and Kerala, Buddhism survived until 15–16th century, as witnessed by the manuscript of the Manjusrimulakalpa.
 At Nagapattinam, in Tamil Nadu, Buddhist icons were cast and inscribed until this time, and the ruins of the Chudamani Vihara stood until they were destroyed by the Jesuits in 1867.
 In the South in some pockets, it may have survived even longer.

 Buddhism was virtually extinct in British Raj by the end of the 19th century, except its Himalayan region, east and some niche locations.
 According to the 1901 census of British India, which included modern Bangladesh, India, Burma, and Pakistan, the total population was 294.4 million, of which total Buddhists were 9.5 million.
 Excluding Burma's nearly 9.2 million Buddhists in 1901, this colonial-era census reported 0.3 million Buddhists in Bangladesh, India, and Pakistan in the provinces, states and agencies of British India or about 0.1% of the total reported population.